tobymould/image-comparison/README.md

 # Image similarity algorithm

-When a user posts on Candide, we might assume that they would be interested in posts similar to theirs, or at least referring to similar content.
+When a user posts, we might assume that they would be interested in posts similar to theirs, or at least referring to similar content.
 One way to do this might be to find other posts with similar images to theirs.